Bonk 3: Bonk's Big Adventure: Release

 The game was rereleased for the TurboDuo in 1994, with a new cover illustration by Marc Ericksen.
 Bonk 3: Bonk's Big Adventure was the last North American HuCard and Super CD game released for the TurboGrafx-16.
 It was released for the Wii Virtual Console in Europe on August 31, 2007, and in North America on September 3.
 It was also released in Japan on the PlayStation Store on January 20, 2010, and on the Wii U Virtual Console June 25, 2014, the latter receiving a North American release on June 29, 2017.

 Reception

 Bonk 3: Bonk's Big Adventure garnered generally favorable reception from critics, holding a rating of 77.25% based on four reviews according to review aggregator GameRankings.
-The game it received a score of 23.27 out of 30 in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 71 spot.
+The game received a score of 23.27 out of 30 in a 1993 readers' poll conducted by PC Engine Fan, ranking among PC Engine titles at the number 71 spot.
 Electronic Gaming Monthlys four editors praised the co-op mode, attractive cartoonish graphics, and quirky audio, but felt that it offered little new content to the Bonk series.
 Reviewing the TurboDuo version, GamePros Manny LaMancha praised Bonk's variety of abilities, the cartoony graphics, and the CD audio, but criticized the pacing and controls and stated that it offers too little new content to be worthwhile to gamers who had already played the cartridge version.